|

 Thumbnails

-of an edited selection of the photographs can be found down the left hand
+of the photographs can be found down the left

 edge of the pages.